pravatbhusal/eagleeye/README.md

 - Change the serverURL variable to your server's URL

 ### 2. Database Configuration
-- Inside the src/server/db folder, export the database.sql file into your MySQL database
+- Inside the src/server/db folder, export the eagleeye.sql file into your MySQL database
 - Inside the src/server/db folder, open the dbconnection.php file and configure the variables to your database credentials

 ### 3. Test React Native App